pyjor/agroforecasting/README.md

 Methods: Pearson Coeficent, F test, Multiple linear regression (MLR).

-Special thanks to my Co-worker Paula Suntaxi, she was crucial for this project.
+I want to extend a special thanks to my Co-worker Paula Suntaxi, she was crucial for this project.